thatmounaim/multineuz/README.md

         - SiegeStats

 ## Note
-The project will undergo a full rewrite in the near future, appologies for lack of updates and quality of life improvements.
+I'm currently on a break from Flyff.
+Once I'm back, I'll resume working on the project.
+Following that, the project will undergo a full rewrite.
+I apologize for the lack of updates and improvements.
 ## Download Pre-compiled

 [View Latest Releases](https://github.com/thatmounaim/multineuz/releases)